revaldinho/cpc-cplink/README.md

 To read the data the copro runs through the following sequence

  1. Read data on the DATA inputs
- 2. Drive the SOB signal low
+ 2. Pulse the SOB signal low then high
- 3. Wait until DOR goes low
- 4. Drive the SOB signal high

 ### Writing to the FIFO